Von-Neumann finiteness and reversibility in some classes of non-associative algebras: Summary of our results

 In relation to Theorem~\ref{quadflex}\eqref{quadflex1}, note that every algebra without zero divisors is reversible.
 We also point out that Theorem~\ref{quadflex}\eqref{quadflex2} in particular applies to every flexible quadratic $F$-algebra with anisotropic norm.
+This immediately implies the first first part of our next theorem.